alexsaves/finersurvey/README.md

 This would only show the resulting question if the answer was *between* 40 and 60.

-#### Dropdown Conditions
+#### Dropdown, Radio, Checkbox Conditions

-For the `dropdown` question type you can only check one of three conditions: user did answer, answer *was* n or answer *was not* n.
+For `dropdown`, `radio`, and `checkbox` question types you can check things like: user did answer, user did not answer, answer *was* n or answer *was not* n.
+You can also check to see if user answered *less than* a certain value, and so-on.
 Choices are numeric.

 ```
 questionMyDropDown*=